Submitting your dissertation

 - Appointment of Examiners

 Your supervisor will need to arrange for the appointment of examiners about two months before you submit.
-Please your supervisor know your expected date of submission and the title of your thesis.
+Please let your supervisor know your expected date of submission and the title of your thesis.
 There is a form which your supervisor should use.
 Examiners are appointed by the Degree Committee upon the recommendation of the supervisor.

 - Submitting your dissertation to the Board of Graduate Studies